memfault/interrupt/_posts/2023-10-11-mcu-periphral-forwarding.md

 int pin_PC0_value = GPIOC->IDR & 0x1;
 ```

-During this interception, the program can be instructed to load a value directly from the GPIOC peripheral register of the STM32F103 chip.
+During this interception, a DBI tool can load a value directly from the GPIOC peripheral register of the STM32F103 chip.
 With the aid of a debugger, for example, we can acquire the valid value from the physical hardware and seamlessly return it to the executing operation.

 ![Intercept operation](/img/chip-peripheral-forwarding/intercept.png)